 One of the memories I had this year was not mine, it was a classmate’s story.
 Since it isn’t my actual story, I won’t name her.
 She had her period this year and I remember how clueless she was.
 I haven’t had mine and she shared that with me, asking for help perhaps?
 So I was more clueless even.
 Haha, kids those days!
 Our solutions were crazy!
 I am not writing what we did.

 Grade five was the time when RPG came to picture.
 It’s a gang where everyone belonged except for me and my clique and the people who do not care.
 I believe my clique would give me up just to be part of that group!
 It was not that obvious at that time but later on, it has become more apparent.
 Some RPG members were cool to be my friend.
 I mean, not afraid to be banished for talking to me.
 I appreciate them until now you know.

-One of the memorable events was the time we were pegged to be basureras due to Mrs Manio’s instructions.
-She was our Science teacher and her subject is related to the environment hence our grades being based on how much trash we’ve collected!
+One of the memorable events was the time we became basureras courtesy of our Science Teacher.
+Her subject is related to the environment therefore, our grades were based on how much trash we’ve collected!
 Go green!

 Back to Ma’am Chit, oh how I loved our Christmas tree made of dye and water.
 It was awesome!
 I think she has a thing with Christmas!
 She is super energetic and I wish all teachers are as sipag as her.